sikaeducation/curriculum/courses/501/standards/write-resumes-cover-letters/topics/resumes-intro/README.md

 # Intro to Resumes

 A resume is the document you will be asked for the most in your job search process.
 A resume is a product advertisement, except the product is you.
 It's an opportunity to highlight which parts of your background make you especially well-suited for a particular position.

-A resume is not a list of everything you've ever done (that's a "Curriciulum Vitae").
-It's not a legal document.
-It's not a place to be humble or indirect.
+A resume is not a list of everything you've ever done (that's a Curriciulum Vitae), it's not a legal document like a contract, and it's not a place to be humble or indirect.

 ## Resume Sections